jgehrcke/github-repo-stats/README.md

           # Set a GitHub API token that can read the stats
           # repository, and that can push to the data
           # repository (which this workflow file lives in),
           # to store data and the report files.
+This is
+          # not needed when the stats repository and the
+          # data repository are the same.
           ghtoken: ${{ secrets.ghrs_github_api_token }}

 ```